You are listening to the Sean Hannity Radio Show Podcast.

 And radical Islamists are evil, and they want to kill all of us.

-All right, so I just want to establish what we've we've been talking about here.
+All right, so I just want to establish what we've been talking about here.

 I mean, by the way, it is a human tragedy.

-I I if the Japanese never bomb Pearl Harbor, my father spent four years in the Pacific.
+If the Japanese never bombed Pearl Harbor, my father spent four years in the Pacific.

 And we were innocent.

-And you look at that and you say, okay, that's that was the right decision.
+And you look at that and you say, okay, that was the right decision.

-But then you want to put handcuffs on brave men and women on the ground in Afghanistan and other places that are battling evil in our time, and say that if God forbid they've they they better make sure that gun is pointed at them and they better have evidence and they're gonna prove their their innocence and they're not assumed innocent.
+But then you want to put handcuffs on brave men and women on the ground in Afghanistan and other places that are battling evil in our time and say that if God forbid, they better make sure that gun is pointed at them and they better have evidence and they're going to prove their innocence and they're not assumed innocent.

-That's happened way too much to our brave men in in in uniform, Austin.
+That's happened way too much to our brave men in uniform, Austin.

 We know it, but we also know it ended the war.